ascv/HyperLogLog/README.md

 Changes:

-* Algorithm has been updated to use an 64 bit version [2].
+* Algorithm has been updated to a 64 bit version [2].
 This fixes the spike in relative error when switching from linear counting in the original HyperLogLog algorithm.
 * Hash function has been updated to the 64 bit Murmur64A function.